 - Will you need to spend an additional night in a City Hotel because the retreat center is too far away from the International Airport?
 If so, you need to consider the price of this hotel.

-- Will you be including any tours or activities in your pricing for your participants, that needs to be added as well, or will the activities be optional add ons?
+- Will you be including any tours or activities in your pricing for your participants, that need to be added as well, or will the activities be optional add ons?

 - Finally, add what you plan to make per person.
 Is the total something your participants will be willing to pay?
 Are tips included in the pricing?
 Tips are generally not required but customary in most countries- good to let your participants know this in advance.